Tinwelint78/eBaghet/README.md

 Then download the Arduino_STM32 repository from [Roger Clark Melbourne site](https://github.com/rogerclarkmelbourne/Arduino_STM32), unzip somewhere, rename the Arduino_STM32-master folder to Arduino_STM32 and move it to C:/Program Files (x86)/Arduino/hardware.

+If you want to use MPR12, download and install my library from [this site](https://github.com/Tinwelint78/Adafruit_MPR121_STM32)

 ## Configuration

 Open the Mozzi config file [Arduino dir]/libraries/Mozzi/mozzi_config.h.